 During the year ended September 30, 2014, the Board of Directors designated \$10,000,000 for the NMVTIS modernization work, which began in fiscal year 2019.
 Implementation will occur in phases over the next several years.
-The balance as of September 30, 2023, was \$5,012,674.
+The balance as of September 30, 2024, was \$3,119,269.
+The Board voted in June 2024 to reduce the Board Designated NMVTIS System Improvement Reserves by the remaining balance and return funds to the original source of funding (AAMVA undesignated reserves) at the end of FY2024.
+The transfer of funds will occur in FY2025 once the FY2024 financial statement audit is complete.